bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

   S-Bound 112 or 125), or the Rossignol BC 90 Positrack (or BC 80).
 - Other people I'm skiing with use bindings like: G3 Targa or Voile Switchbacks.
   Some people use more premium options like the 22 Designs Axl or NTN bindings.
-- Other people I'm skiing with use boots like: Scarpa T4 or Scott Excursions
+- Other people I'm skiing with use boots like: Scarpa T4 or Scott Excursions.

 ### Other ski and binding options